 Best Blogging Tools and Resources for Homesteaders

-As someone who’s got multiple blogs, let me share the best tools with you – so that you could have as many (or few) blogs as you want to.
-And you’ll be able to balance all of your priorities without becoming bogged down with blogging.
+As someone who’s got multiple blogs, let me share the best tools with you – so that you can have as many (or few) blogs as you want to.
+And you’ll be able to balance your priorities without becoming bogged down with blogging.

 Blogging Courses

 Having blogged since 2013, I’ve learned a lot on my own.
-I’ve also taken a lot of courses – many of which weren’t worth the investment.
-So let me tell you this – if blogging is your goal and you don’t have a ton of experience, get a blogging course to start with.
+I’ve also taken many courses that weren’t worth the investment.
+So let me tell you this – if blogging is your goal and you don’t have much experience, get a blogging course.

 But don’t get just any ole’ blogging course.
-Get the one that’ll actually help you.
-The blogging course I use and recommend is Income School’s Project 24 (click here to check them out).
+Get the one that’ll help you.
+The blogging course I recommend is Income School’s Project 24 (click here to check them out).

-Their 60-step blogging course will walk you through the entire process of setting up your blog, figuring out which posts to write, and how to do search engine optimization that’ll help you get seen – so that your blog actually makes money.
+Their blogging course will walk you through the entire process of setting up your blog, figuring out which posts to write, and how to do search engine optimization to help you get seen – so your blog makes money.

-Once your blog is going and growing, they’ve got other courses included in their membership.
-These additional courses will walk you through all the next steps you need to take – and will inspire you with all the ways you can monetize your blog and online business.
+Once your blog grows, other courses are included in their membership.
+These additional courses will walk you through all the next steps you need to take – and will inspire you with how you can monetize your blog and online business.

-Seriously – check out Income School’s Project 24 – I’d love to see you in there!
+Check out Income School’s Project 24 – I’d love to see you there!

 Website Hosting

-As you’re building your blog, you’re going to need a good website host.
-The host is like the plot of land where you’ll build your homestead (or blog) on – so you want it to be decently secure.
-However, when you’re first starting out you also don’t want to be paying premium prices for a small plot.
+As you build your blog, you will need a good website host.
+The host is like the plot of land on which you’ll build your homestead (or blog) – so you want it to be decently secure.
+However, when you’re first starting out, you also don’t want to be paying premium prices for a small plot.

 So where should you host your blog?
 There are a lot of great options out there.

-• Bluehost – I’ve used them before and they’re a great place to start your blogging journey.
-Bluehost has some of the best prices, especially if you’re new and every dollar matters.
-I agree with the Income School guys – Bluehost is a great place to start with hosting.
-Go check them out here.
+• Bluehost – Bluehost has some of the best prices, especially if you’re new and every dollar matters.
+They are a great place to start with hosting.
+Check them out here.

-• BigScoots.com – these are who I’m with right now.
-They’re pretty awesome, and they’ve got all the benefits of an AWS quality host with a lot less work and a similarly-low pricetag.
+• BigScoots.com – They’re pretty awesome, and they’ve got all the benefits of an AWS quality host with a lot less work and a similarly low price tag.

-Oh, and just in case you’re wondering about a good place to get domain names – I use and recommend Name.com.
+Oh, and just in case you’re wondering about a good place to get domain names, I recommend Name.com.

 WordPress Themes